United Way ALICE Report - UPDATED

 - Methodology - Overview of the sources and calculations used in the ALICE research

 - More About United for ALICE - See our partners, press coverage, learning communities, etc.

 UNITED WAY ALICE PROJECT

-In 2017, United Way of Southeast Louisiana shed light on the often overlooked households in our communities who work hard but struggle to make ends meet, households we call ALICE — Asset Limited, Income Constrained, Employed.
-And now, in 2019, we are reviewing our progress and the state of financial hardship across our seven-parish service area, which includes Jefferson, Orleans, Plaquemines, St. Bernard, St. Tammany, Tangipahoa, and Washington parishes.
+In 2016, United Way of Southeast Louisiana first shed light on the often overlooked households in our communities who work hard but struggle to make ends meet, households we call ALICE® — Asset Limited, Income Constrained, Employed.
+With the third release of the report for Louisiana, we continue to evaluate the state of financial hardship across our seven-parish service area, which includes Jefferson, Orleans, Plaquemines, St. Bernard, St. Tammany, Tangipahoa, and Washington parishes.

 - Meet ALICE

 - COVID-19 and ALICE